-- other hand, in times of shortage of special skills, broad trainee descriptions may be needed for selection of candidates with potential ability to receive further training on the job, but this should not be viewed as a solution and should be used for the short term. - 8.
+- 7. Although position descriptions should be broad in content, the need to pinpoint selection of an employee who can perform without further training may justify dividing a broad description into a number of more specialized ones.
+On the other hand, in times of shortage of special skills, broad trainee descriptions may be needed for selection of candidates with potential ability to receive further training on the job, but this should not be viewed as a solution and should be used for the short term. - 8.
 Job descriptions may from time to time require amendment, particularly in the entrance requirements on which selection is based.
-Factors leading to such changes include: - New or changed professional or vocational licenses, or credential requirements; - A tightening labor market (forcing lowering of skill levels to acquire personnel), or a loosening of the labor market (allowing restoration of skill levels); - Increasing standards in order to upgrade the bonifide occupational qualifications (BFOQ) skill level of personnel selected; - Need to broaden restrictive requirements that keep out qualified candidates or need to narrow requirements that would otherwise allow persons to compete in an examination who have little practical chance for success.
+Factors leading to such changes include: - ~ New or changed professional or vocational licenses, or credential requirements; - A tightening labor market (forcing lowering of skill levels to acquire personnel), or a loosening of the labor market (allowing restoration of skill levels); - ~ Increasing standards in order to upgrade the bonifide occupational qualifications (BFOQ) skill level of personnel selected; - Need to broaden restrictive requirements that keep out qualified candidates or need to narrow requirements that would otherwise allow persons to compete in an examination who have little practical chance for success.

-Of the factors above, some occur only under special circumstances, (1 - 4), others are constantly at work (5 - 9 8).
-The latter factors are those that would more commonly affect the plan and would require the most careful and constant attention.
+Of the factors above, some occur only under special circumstances (1 - 4), while others are constantly at work (5 - 8).
+The latter factors are those that would more commonly affect the plan and require the most careful and consistent attention.

-- VI.
-Change Warranting Job Description Review.
-The following are some ways in which the need for job description review becomes evident: - A review of personnel transaction forms may reveal substantial and permanent changes in the assignment of essential duties (e.g., the resignation of one individual and the reassignment of responsibilities to several other persons). - When annual budget requests are heard, proposals for new positions, reorganizations, or changes in methods or procedure maybe presented. - Upon request from a department director for reevaluation of a particular position which has been verified as undergoing substantial and permanent change in content since it was last reviewed. - Reviews of employee efficiency or work performance, it may be discovered that changes in job responsibilities and/or the standards required for the position have been substantially and permanently changed without having changed the actual written job description. - Technological Changes.
-When technological changes (such as the introduction of a new machine substantially different from existing machines, etc.) increase/decrease the skill requirements for a given job. - VII.
-Job Description Review Timing. - 1.
-On-going.
-Each department director is responsible for the ongoing maintenance of accurate job descriptions based on current job content.
-The department director as a matter of policy will notify the Human Resources Director Manager by written letter detailing significant and permanent changes in the essential duties of any current position, or when requesting creation or abolishment of any previously authorized position.
+VI.
+Change Warranting Job Description Review

+The following are some ways in which the need for job description review becomes evident:

+- A review of personnel transaction forms may reveal substantial and permanent changes in the assignment of essential duties (e.g., the resignation of one individual and the reassignment of responsibilities to several other persons). - ~ When annual budget requests are heard, proposals for new positions, reorganizations, or changes in methods or procedure may be presented. - Upon request from a department director for reevaluation of a particular position which has been verified as undergoing substantial and permanent change in content since it was last reviewed. - Reviews of employee efficiency or work performance; it may be discovered that changes in job responsibilities and/or the standards required for the position have been substantially and permanently changed, without having changed the actual written job description. - ~ Technological Changes; when technological changes (such as the introduction of a new machine substantially different from existing machines, etc.) increase/decrease the skill requirements for a given job.